 Carbon is effective in removing the bad tastes and odors associated with tap water as well as certain organic compounds.
 However, carbon performs rather poorly in removing dissolved inorganic contaminants and heavy metals such as minerals, salts, antimony, arsenic, asbestos, barium, beryllium, cadmium, chromium, copper, fluoride, lead, mercury, nickel, nitrates, selenium, sulfate, thallium

-In addition to removing contaminants, RO systems also remove all dissolved minerals naturally present in water.
-Water acts as a natural solvent in our body.
-As RO water contains no minerals at all, it becomes a more aggressive solvent that robs the body of essential minerals with every glass of water you drink (see pH Balanced Healthful Water).
+In addition to removing contaminants, RO water filtration systems also remove all dissolved minerals naturally present in water.
+Purified water acts as a natural solvent in our body.
+As RO drinking water contains no minerals at all, it becomes a more aggressive solvent that robs the body of essential minerals with every glass of water you drink (see pH Balanced Healthful Water).

-Treating water through an RO system drops the pH of
+Treating water through an RO water filtration system drops the pH of

 waterto about 5, which is more than 100 times more acidic than our body’s natural pH of 7,35.